 A two-year study by the Intelligence Report shows that registered Stormfront users have been disproportionately responsible for some of the most lethal hate crimes and mass killings since the site was put up in 1995.
 In the past five years alone, Stormfront members have murdered close to 100 people.

-Throughout the last two decades my main pursuit has been a career in health & fitness, but ‘all work and no play’ is not healthy, right?
-So for balance, I kept tabs on a few skinhead gangs and the growth of white nationalism.
+Throughout the last two decades my main pursuit has been career, but ‘all work and no play’ is not healthy, right?
+So for balance, I kept tabs on the growth of skinhead gangs, the development of neo-fascist gangs and a few traditional white nationalists.

 Meet the New Racists, Same as the Old Racists